phase2/openatrium-drops-7/profiles/openatrium/modules/contrib/date_ical/README.txt

      you add any more mappings, click "Save" at the bottom of the page.
   2) It's a good idea to map the "Summary/Title" source to the "Title" target, and the "Description" source to whatever field is the "body" of the node.
-  3) As of 2014/02/03 there is a major bug in Feeds that leaves the Date values on all imported events blank.
-You must update your Feeds module to the dev release (https://drupal.org/node/927032) to overcome this bug.
+  3) AS OF 2014/02/03 THERE IS A MAJOR BUG IN THE Feeds THAT LEAVES THE DATE VALUES ON ALL IMPORTED EVENTS BLACNK.
+YOU MUST UPDATE YOUR Feeds MODULE TO THE DEV RELEASE (https://drupal.org/node/927032) TO OVERCOME THIS BUG.
 - Once you've completed all the mappings, click the "Save" button on the bottom left side of the page.
 - Now you can import the iCal feed into nodes by going to the /import page of your site (e.g. http://www.exmaple.com/import).
-Click the link for the importer you just created, and enter the URL of the feed you'd like to import into the "URL" field.
+Click the link for the importer you just created, and enter the URL of the feed into the "URL" field.
 Click the "Import" button, and observe the progress.
 - Once it's done, you should see a green message saying "Created X nodes."
 If you do, you've successfully set up your iCal importer.
 If you get some other message, you'll need to tweak the importer's settings.